Artifizer/hyperspot/README.md

 # HyperSpot Server

 A Powerful service written in Go for managing, interacting with, and evaluating large language models (LLMs) across local and cloud-based providers.
-It combines model orchestration, chat, benchmarking and intelligent search into a unified control plane.
+It combines model orchestration, chat, benchmarking and intelligent files search into a unified control plane.

 ## Overview